awsdocs/amazon-athena-user-guide/doc_source/connect-data-source-hive-existing-lambda.md

-# Configure Athena to Use a Deployed Hive Metastore Connector<a name="connect-data-source-hive-existing-lambda"></a>
+# Configure Athena to use a deployed Hive metastore connector<a name="connect-data-source-hive-existing-lambda"></a>

 After you have deployed a Lambda data source connector like `AthenaHiveMetastoreFunction` to your account, you can configure Athena to use it\.
 To do so, you create a data source name that refers to your external Hive metastore to use in your Athena queries\.